-Program Improvements are occurring, and all goals have been met which includes full approval of the WVBON, accreditation by ACEN, all instructors have a MS in Nursing and 100% are Nurse Practitioners (NP).
+Program Improvements have been occurring and all of the goals have been met which includes full approval of the WVBON, accreditation by ACEN, all instructors have a MS in Nursing and 100% are Nurse Practitioners (NP).
 Although the faculty was inexperienced in Nursing Education when the program began, they have attended conferences and interfaced with other programs to improve the program.
 The Director and the lead faculty member now have eight years of experience; one of the adjuncts now has three years in teaching Psychology.
 The other is completing her first year and wants to stay in education.